Scott Howson

 Donald Scott Howson (born April 9, 1960) is a Canadian ice hockey executive and former player.
 He was formerly the general manager of the Columbus Blue Jackets of the National Hockey League (NHL).
 He played 18 games in the NHL with the New York Islanders between the 1984–85 and 1985–86 seasons.
 The rest of his playing career, which lasted from 1981 to 1986, was spent in the minor leagues.
-He later turned to coaching and managing, working for several years in the American Hockey League before moving to the NHL.
+He later turned to coaching and managing, working for several years in the American Hockey League (AHL) before moving to the NHL.

-In July 2020, he took over as president and chief executive officer of the American Hockey League.
+In July 2020, he took over as president and chief executive officer of the AHL.

 Playing career

 As a youth, Howson played in the 1973 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Thornhill, Ontario.

 Howson played two seasons with the Kingston Canadians of the Ontario Hockey Association, and one more season with the club after they moved to the Ontario Hockey League.
 In that season, Howson amassed 57 goals, and 140 points in 66 games.
 That was second in team scoring to Bernie Nicholls, and sixth in league scoring.

 Howson would then go on to play one season (1981–82) with the Toledo Goaldiggers of the IHL.
 He won the Garry F. Longman Memorial Trophy as IHL rookie of the year after scoring 55 goals and 120 points in only 74 games.

 Howson played 146 games over three seasons with the Indianapolis Checkers of the Central Hockey League.
 It was after his time with the Checkers that Howson split two seasons between the New York Islanders, and their American Hockey League affiliate, the Springfield Indians.
 He played eight games in the 1984–85 season, and another 10 in the 1985–86 season.
 In the total 18 games, he had 5 goals, 3 assists, and 8 points.
+In his first game with the Islanders against the Detroit Red Wings on January 22 1985, Howson had two shots on goal and scored on both of them.